ethersphere/bee-docs/docs/advanced/persistence.md

 ```

 :::info
-Pinning and unpinning is possible file (as in the example), chunks, directories and bytes
+Pinning and unpinning is possible for files (as in the example), chunks, directories, and bytes
 :::

 #### Pinning Already Uploaded Content